-Amazon CloudFront – Pricing and Description
+Amazon CloudFront – Pricing and Benefits

 Amazon Web Services (AWS) wasn’t always synonymous with edge networking.
 For quite some time, they focused on hyper scaling their edge network setup for use by specific clients, rather than making a big deal about their holdings to the public.

 But those early infrastructure investments paid off.
 Over the past three years, Amazon CloudFront has established itself as one of the big three players in the content delivery network (CDN) market.
-As of Q1 2022, CloudFront has shot past Akamai for CDN market share and is now a viable alternative to the likes of Cloudflare.
+As of Q1 2022, CloudFront has shot past Akamai for CDN market share and is now a viable alternative to the likes of Cloudflare1.

 What Is CloudFront?

 Amazon has over 310 globally dispersed Points of Presence (PoPs) in early 2022, normally located within a stone’s throw of multiple major metropolitan areas.
 These edge server clusters are also useful for helping to deflect DDoS attacks.
 AWS Shield Standard is included as part of the package, automatically mitigating those massive waves of botnet spam.
 If everything is functioning properly, the PoPs will take the brunt of the initial attack volume, leaving the back-end servers safe and fully functional.
-The Amazon Shield system can then actively block the sources of the illicit traffic and restore the CDN instance to normal functionality.
+The Amazon Shield system can then actively block the sources of illicit traffic and restore the CDN instance to normal functionality.

 The decision to use a CDN means that a company can avoid having to invest in expensive on-site edge infrastructure.
 There’s no need to make sagelike predictions about the expansion of a customer base; the ability to instantly marshal the power of edge Cloud resources means that every surge in popularity can be reacted to quickly.